DECODEproject/decode-mobile-app/docs/App.md

 ### Dependencies

 To be able to run the app locally, we need to have up and running Chainspace and use the Zenroom contracts.
+More information on how to run it locally for the Decidim pilot [here](https://github.com/DECODEproject/wallet/blob/master/docs/Pilots.md#running-it-locally).

 If you want to know more, check the [Dependencies Documentation](Dependencies.md)